judka-uriel/uriel-book/uriel_en.md

 rights and the subsequent
 [Jackson-Vanik amendment](https://en.wikipedia.org/wiki/Jackson–Vanik_amendment) —
 therefore it is safer for him not to play with fire.
-On the other hand, there is constant blackmail against Israel through military support for Iran, Jewish organizations and communities in Russia taken hostage, the expulsion from Russia of those rabbis who did not swear allegiance to the Führer, etc.  All this is disguised antisemitism, ready at any moment to explode into pogroms.
+On the other hand, there is continuous blackmail against Israel through military support for Iran, Jewish organizations and communities in Russia taken hostage, the expulsion from Russia of those rabbis who did not swear allegiance to the Führer, etc.  All this is disguised antisemitism, ready at any moment to explode into pogroms.
 Through